ronaldpine/CS163-Projects-2024Fall/_posts/2024-01-01-team20-object-detection.md

 A ResNet-50 backbone encoder takes in a reference/memory frame represented by
 $$\mathbf{I}_m \in \mathbb{R}^{H_I \times W_I}$$ and encodes the frame into a visual embedding represented by $$\mathbf{X}_m \in \mathbb{R}^{HW \times C}$$ .
 The Unified Identification module also encodes all reference masks $$\mathbf{Y}_m \in \mathbb{R}^{HW \times N}$$ for the boxes representing $N$ objects into a Unified Identification Embedding, $$\mathbf{E}_{\text{id}} \in \mathbb{R}^{HW \times C}$$ .

 The Unified Identification module is expanded upon in a later section.
 The visual embedding is then distributed to the propagation module.
-It’s worth noting that an ID embedding can be obtained by assigning ID vectors to $N$ objects for an ID bank that can store $M$ learnable ID vectors.
+It’s worth noting that an ID embedding can be obtained by assigning ID vectors to <em>N</em> objects for an ID bank that can store <em>M</em> learnable ID vectors.

 ##### Spatial-Temporal Propagation
 The embedding for the current frame gets transformed into the query:$$\mathbf{Q}_t \in \mathbb{R}^{THW \times C}$$ along with the memory embedding, which becomes the key $$\mathbf{K}_m \in \mathbb{R}^{THW \times C}$$ and the value, $$\mathbf{V}_m \in\mathbb{R}^{THW \times C}$$ .
 The propagation module then fuses the ID embedding $$\mathbf{E}_{\text{id}} \in \mathbb{R}^{THW \times C}$$ with the value V<sub>m</sub> and propagates it to the current frame by utilizing the attention mechanism: